 Don’t misunderstand the point of this article.
 Calcium is an important nutrient.
-It is the most abundant mineral in the body and is essential for the clotting of blood, stimulating many hormones, conducting nerve impulses, regulating heartbeats, building bones and many other functions.
+It is the most abundant mineral in the body and is essential for the clotting of blood, stimulating many hormones, conducting nerve impulses, regulating heartbeats, building bones, and many other functions.

 But even too much of a good thing can be dangerous.
-Taking large amounts of calcium can lead to many serious conditions and even life-threatening conditions; it also increases the risk for kidney stones.
+Taking large amounts of calcium can lead to many serious conditions and even life-threatening conditions; it also increases the risk of kidney stones.

 But if calcium is so important, why do people who have no access to dairy products or supplements continue their lives mostly free from the destructiveness of osteoporosis?

 Many traditional cultures in the world do not consume milk or milk products, nor can they go to the corner store and pick up a chocolate-fudge calcium bar.
-And, yet, in this isolation from the supposed tools of good bone building, osteoporosis is almost unheard of.
+And, yet, in this isolation from the supposed tools of good bone-building, osteoporosis is almost unheard of.
 What do they know that we don’t?